Last Updated on July 20, 2022

 Just down the street from the Children’s Museum is a great spot in Greensboro to learn local history.
 The 17,000 square foot Greensboro History Museum houses stories and exhibits that tell the history of Guilford County through today.

-The museum resides in a beautiful building that was once the First Presbyterian Church of Greensboro and Smith Memorial Building.
+The museum resides in a beautiful building that was once the First Presbyterian Church of Greensboro and the Smith Memorial Building.

 Greensboro Science Center